Models Use Cases

 When integrating AI agents into your development process, selecting the right foundation model is critical for productivity, quality of the output code, and cost-efficiency.
 Based on our internal experiment and industry observations, here’s how to evaluate and use the leading models:

 Strengths: Best for reasoning-heavy tasks like debugging, architecture decisions, system design, and breaking down complex prompts.
-Context Window: ~128K tokens (Claude 3.7), great for multi-file reasoning and complex feature generation.
-When to avoid: High-frequency interactive prompting (Claude is slightly slower) or when token costs are a concern.
+With Thinking effort set to High, it excels at multi-step planning and structured output.
+Context Window: 200K tokens, well-suited for multi-file reasoning and complex feature generation.
+When to avoid: High-frequency interactive prompting where speed is the priority, or when token costs are a concern.

-• Writing comprehensive specs or planning files like spec.md, plan.md or todo.md.
+- Writing comprehensive specs or planning files like

-Ideal Use Cases for Gemini 2.5 Pro (Google)
+Ideal Use Cases for Gemini 2.5 Pro / Gemini 3.1 Pro (Google)

 Comparison table

 Each model offers a unique advantage depending on the nature of the task.
-For day-to-day work, a combination approach using GPT-4o for speed and Claude/Gemini for structure often yields the best outcome.
+For day-to-day work, a combination approach using GPT-5.4 mini for speed and Claude Sonnet 4.6 or Gemini for structure often yields the best outcome.

 Token Efficiency & Cost Awareness in AI Coding Workflows